brianferguson/RunCommand.dll/README.md

 * If `State=Hide`, the program will quit if the skin is unloaded (or Rainmeter itself).

 #####Note:
-As of version 0.0.1.0 Beta, `OutputType` defaults to `UTF16`.
-Output auto detection has been removed.
+As of version 0.0.1.3 Beta, if the `Timeout` is reached, the program will terminate cleanly if possible (eg. like the `Close` command), else the program will be forcibly terminated (eg. like the `Kill` command).

 Options